-Mississippi Pot Roast is an easy midweek dinner option or Sunday lunch meal that can be dressed up or dressed down with various side dishes, like mashed potatoes, to soak up all that meaty juice.
+Crock Pot Mississippi Pot Roast is an easy dinner option that you toss in the slow cooker and leave to simmer away.
 Ranch seasoning and pepperoncinis add an unbelievable punch of flavor to this crockpot roast.
 You can even go a step further and make a flavorful gravy from the juices to slather over roasted veggies alongside your fork-tender pot roast!

 Apart from tasting so good, another great thing about this Mississippi Pot Roast is the fact that leftovers can easily be used in sandwiches, wraps, or thrown in to a casserole as this easy Cottage Pie for quick and simple meals, saving you time and money!